russom/DSND-Capstone/Capstone_writeup.md

 ```

 ### Modeling
-In this section, I compared a few of the classifiers available in [Spark](https://spark.apache.org/docs/latest/ml-classification-regression.html), considering, for all of them, thair reference parameters (i.e., I did not run any grid optimization here).
+In this section, I compared a few of the classifiers available in [Spark](https://spark.apache.org/docs/latest/ml-classification-regression.html), considering, for all of them, their reference parameters (i.e., I did not run any grid optimization here).
 I chose:

 * A [Logistic Regression](https://spark.apache.org/docs/latest/ml-classification-regression.html#logistic-regression) classifier;
 * A [Gradient Boosted Tree](https://spark.apache.org/docs/latest/ml-classification-regression.html#gradient-boosted-tree-classifier) classifier;